 Being single through choice, divorce, or widowhood can present a problem also.
 As you get older, you may not have as many people in your age group to choose from for partners.
 Women and men who are single may not know how to deal with their sexual feelings.
 Generally speaking, it is better to express your desires than to suppress them until you are no longer aware that they exist.

-And just as it's never too late to start an exercise program, it's never too late to start having sex.
-Many older people who have been celibate for years develop satisfying sexual practices within new loving relationships.
-For others, self-stimulation (masturbation) is common and poses no health risks or side effects.
+It's never too late to start having sex.
+Many older people who have been celibate for years develop satisfying sex lives.
+And self-stimulation (masturbation) is normal, common, and healthy.

 You may have sexual changes as you get older.
 But some changes may be the first sign of a medical problem.
 So talk with your doctor about any changes that concern you.
 He or she may be able to recommend treatments that will help you.